Edit your Autodesk EAGLE electronic design files with Fusion 360. Read on to learn how to import and edit your files.

-For our example, we will be using the icon about loading existing designs.
-Click on the link to the schematic symbol icon; from the Reference to dialog box, you can navigate your existing Fusion 360 project folders to find an electronic design.
-We will use the option at the bottom of the dialog box called Select from My Computer since we wish to load a file that is currently on our local hard drive.
+For our example, we’ll be using the icon about loading existing designs.
+To start, click on the link to the schematic symbol icon; from the Reference to the dialog box.
+Here you can navigate your existing Fusion 360 project folders to find an electronic design.
+We’ll use the option at the bottom of the dialog box called Select from My Computer since we wish to load a file that is currently on our local hard drive.

-After finding and selecting the schematic you wish to load, click on Open.
+Next, after finding and selecting the schematic you wish to load, click on Open.

 NOTE: If you upload your EAGLE design files into Fusion 360 and independently open them without an electronic document, there will be no monitoring between board and schematic.

-Now it’s time to load the associated PCB, as we did earlier with the schematic click on the PCB link icon .
+Now it’s time to load the associated PCB.
+As we did earlier with the schematic, click on the PCB link icon .
 From the opened dialog box, select the option Select from my Computer then navigate your hard drive to choose the board associated with this schematic.

-The board will load into a new tab, click on the save icon from the electronic document to conserve our progress.
+The board will load into a new tab.
+Click on the save icon from the electronic document to conserve our progress.